Skip to main content

 Fundamentals

-You began a with a clear objective ∞ to build a stronger, more resilient version of yourself.
+You began a wellness program with a clear objective ∞ to build a stronger, more resilient version of yourself.
 The initial surge of commitment felt productive, yet weeks or months later, the reflection in the mirror tells a different story.

 A persistent fatigue has settled deep into your bones, sleep offers little restoration, your mood is volatile, and despite your diligent efforts in the gym and kitchen, your body composition seems to be moving in the wrong direction.
 This experience, this frustrating paradox of pursuing health and feeling metabolically unwell, is a valid and deeply biological phenomenon.
 It is the body’s coherent response to a specific kind of threat, a threat perceived as chronic, inescapable stress.